zerolawtech/ZAP-Tech/docs/modules.rst

 Modules
 #######

-Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`token` and :ref:`custodian` contracts.
+Modules are contracts that hook into various methods in :ref:`token` and :ref:`custodian` contracts.
 They may be used to add custom permissioning logic or extra functionality.

 Modules introduce functionality in two ways: